sauranildebs7645/sauranildebs.github.io/_posts/2017-01-21-Grad-CAM-Making-Off-the-Shelf-Deep-Models-Transparent-through-Visual-Explanations.md

 Lets visualize 2 VQA models - a simple baseline model, and a complicated Res-Net-based hierarchical co-attention model.

 **Visualizing a simple VQA model without attention:**
 We visualize a publicly available standard [VQA implementation by Jiasen Lu](github.com/VT-vision-lab/VQA_LSTM_CNN).
 It consists of a CNN to model images and a RNN (Recurrent Neural Network) language model for questions.
 The image and the question representations are fused to predict the answer with a 1000-way classification.
-Since this is a classification problem, lets pick an answer (the score $y_c$) and use its score to compute Grad-CAM to show image evidence that supports the answer.
+Since this is a classification problem, lets pick an answer (the score $$ y_c $$) and use its score to compute Grad-CAM to show image evidence that supports the answer.

 Below are some example visualizations for the VQA model trained with 3 different CNNs - AlexNet, VGG-16 and VGG-19.
 Even though the CNNs were not finetuned for the task of VQA, it is interesting to see how Grad-CAM helps understand these networks better by providing a localized high-resolution visualization of the regions the model is looking at.